stvhwrd/saiddit/README.md

 ## Cloud9

 [Cloud9](https://c9.io) is a cloud-based dev environment.
-You can sign up / sign in with your GitHub account and access a [shared workspace](https://ide.c9.io/stvhwrd/csc370-project).
-The team ([@dylgol](https://github.com/dylgol), [@sterlinglaird](https://github.com/sterlinglaird), [@stvhwrd](https://github.com/stvhwrd)) will always have access to the shared workspace, but you are welcome to clone it, start from scratch, or ignore it completely.
+You can sign up / sign in with your GitHub account and access a [shared workspace](https://ide.c9.io/stvhwrd/saiddit).
+Alternatively, you are welcome to clone it, start from scratch, or ignore it completely.

 <br>

 ### Test DB

-[Giuseppe Maxia test_db](https://github.com/datacharmer/test_db) is installed on the Cloud9 instance at https://ide.c9.io/stvhwrd/csc370-project, an Ubuntu workspace with a clone of this git repository.
+[Giuseppe Maxia test_db](https://github.com/datacharmer/test_db) is installed on the Cloud9 instance at https://ide.c9.io/stvhwrd/saiddit, an Ubuntu workspace with a clone of this git repository.

 <br>